dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 > [!Note]
 > Microsoft works with manufacturers to address any issues we find while testing, or that users report to us.
 We update this article whenever new information is available.

-## Known devices

-### Known devices that can be updated to fix this issue
+## Known devices that can be updated to fix problem

 If you haven't updated your device to the most recent version of Android, go to your device's **Settings** app and select **Update**.
 These devices might appear as non compliant until you update:

 - Huawei Honor 8
 - Huawei P9

-### Known devices that currently cannot be updated to fix this issue
+## Known devices that can't be updated to fix problem
 The following devices will always appear encrypted and can't be used to access company resources.
 To access company resources, you must use a different device.

 - Huawei Mate 8
 - OPPO devices
 - Vivo devices
 - Xiaomi Mi smartphones

+## Next steps
+Still need help?
+Contact your company support (check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) for contact information), or write the <a href="mailto:wintunedroidfbk@microsoft.com?subject=I'm having trouble with enrolling my Android device&body=Describe the issue you're experiencing here.">Microsoft Android team</a>.